Zhongzhu-Chu/Zhongzhu-Chu.github.io/index.md

 The spillover effects of the natural and cultural environment on tourism demand in China, submitted to [Tourism Economics](https://journals.sagepub.com/home/teu) (SSCI, JCR Q1), under 1st review.

 Yang, T., **Chu, Z.**, & Wang, B.
 Is the integration of passenger and freight transportation in rural areas feasible?
-A new green vehicle routing problem, submitted to Elsevier (SSCI/SCI, JCR Q1, ABS 3*).
+A new green vehicle routing problem, submitted to Elsevier (SSCI/SCI, JCR Q1).

 ---
 #### SELECTED PUBLICATIONS